gabvieiras/AngularJS.github.io/js-m05-calculator-layout_calculator_dev/js-m05-calculator-layout_calculator_dev/README.md

 # Calculator

 A calculator developed in JavaScript, HTML5 and CSS3 based on the windows calculator.
 It has responsiveness and dark mode, in addition to being very close to the official one in Windows.
-Developed during a two-week sprint on JavaScript training.
+Developed during a one-week sprint on JavaScript training.

 ## Possible features
 Some of the features it performs: